 What is the difference between hardware wallets and hot wallets?

 The key difference between these two kinds of wallets is the internet.
 If a wallet directly connects to the internet, then it’s hot.
 Consequently, if a wallet is free of the internet, then it’s cold.
-Hot wallets are useful for placing Bitcoins that you want to spend or trade, whereas cold wallets are reliable for placing Bitcoins that you do not want to spend often.
+Hot wallets are useful for placing crypto assets that you want to spend or trade, whereas cold wallets are reliable for placing crypto assets that you do not want to spend often.

 Are there other kinds of storage wallets?

 Apart from private and hardware cryptocurrencies wallets, we also have a desktop and mobile wallets.
 These are a great option for anyone frequently sending cryptocurrencies such as Bitcoins from their computers or different mobile devices.
 In case you do not need a super secure storage for your cryptocurrencies, you can always opt for desktop and mobile wallets.